-The Album "Am Universum" Album Review by Amorphis Released in 2001
+A Review of the Album "Am Universum" by Amorphis Released in 2001

 Am Universum: lineup changes and why it is such a good album

 Finnish metal band Amorphis changed their musical style in the early 2000’s.
 Their 2001 release "Am Universum" is another album that I would say is a solid one and still features Pasi Koskinen doing the vocals.
 There are a few lineup changes for this album though.
 Santeri Kallio does the keyboards while Niclas Etelavuori takes over on bass replacing Olli Pekka Laine.
 Am Universum is a big step up from 1999's Tuonela.
 While I think Tuonela had one really great classic song in Nightfall, Am Universum has more than that while maintaining the progressive rock feel.
 That is not to say that Tuonela was a bad album because it was not.
 Am Universum is just better written and Pasi Koskinen is a pretty darn good singer.